-This blog post will talk about 4 essentials for choosing bug-out locations so that you can find what might work best for your situation.
+This blog post will talk about six essentials for choosing bug-out locations so that you can find what might work best for your emergency situation.

 Without further ado, let’s dive right in